-Beginning at about 9 a.m. on Thursday, June 20, Marathon Petroleum firefighters will conduct training that will result in visible smoke from company property.
+On Thursday, October 17th, Marathon Petroleum firefighters will conduct training that may result in visible smoke from company property.
 This notification is for information only, and there is no community action required.
 Safety is one of Marathon Petroleum’s highest priorities, and we conduct training regularly to ensure constant readiness.